GunjanDhanuka/me/content/posts/iit-guwahati-cse/index.md

 # Alumni Network and Peer Group

 The peer group at IIT G CSE is very diverse and competitive in a healthy way.
 You will find someone who is doing cutting-edge research, someone who excels at hacking stuff out, someone who can understand all theoretical courses, someone who has a Greek-god physique, someone slogging it out for that off-campus role, etc etc. An advantage of having such high cutoff is that the folks who come here are very hard-working and motivated.
 Though Guwahati's weather does make people complacent, you'll definitely find enough folks who are dead serious on whatever they are doing.
 And it is always a pleasure to know such people.
+The best thing about IITs (especially the older ones) is the peer group, and not the professors or the facilities.
+It is these group of people around you who keep you motivated, celebrate when you succeed and are there to support you when you need it the most.
+I am glad I could make many such friends during my IITG days 🤍.

 IIT Guwahati was established in 1994, and hence its alumni network is strong as compared to newer IITs, yet lacks when compared to other older IITs.
 This is obvious since many of our alumni are still young, working on their startups, climbing in the corporate ladder or pursuing research in their field.
 From IIT Guwahati CSE, you can find people pursuing Masters and PhDs in top universities like Carnegie Mellon University, UIUC, Georgia Tech, UT Austin, etc. Moreover, IITG CSE alumni are working in leading positions as managers or engineers in the international offices of big-tech firms like Google, Meta, Microsoft, etc. Quite a few folks have also started their own ventures, and there is some support available within IITG as well to support startup ideas.